Adrianjewell91/how-to-code/README.md

         The first three tests are identical for the formers, and the next two are new cases of inputs and outputs.

         Let us again make some observations.
 The new test cases are similar in structures (length, contain a -1, output is swapped, -1 does not move), but are also different in a single way: the placement of the -1.
-Pondering this fact, it should lead the problem solving to arrive at the observation that while the -1 might be placed elsewhere, the other two numbers to still simply swapped with one another.
+Pondering this fact, it should lead the problem solver to arrive at the observation that while the -1 might be placed elsewhere, the other two numbers to still simply swapped with one another.

         But now, how to put all of this together into a pattern that accurately describes all of the test cases?
 How about: